FilippoPagotto/ResearchPractice_Filippo_Pagotto/README.md

 *Sorry for the late upload but I had some problem with my personal computer and could not access the code i already worked on*

 # Week 2:

-Planned to do:
+*05.03.2024*

+Done:
 - Research an AI Model to apply to the dataset -> STGM/RGDAN (Done)
 - Research a better/updated dataset and apply the model to it

+Planned to do:
+- Research a better/updated dataset and apply the model to it
-- Start Model Implementation
+- Start model implementation

+Desigred Resutls:
+- Get better results the previous techniques using the model

 # Week 3:
+*11.03.2024*

+Planned to do: (Spillover due to blockingpoint)
+- Research a better/updated dataset and apply the model to it
+- Start model implementation

 # Week 4:

 # Week 5: